-Friday Night Photos: Eggplant, Tomatoes, Peppers, and a Basil Surprise!
-(2010 Garden Update #14)
+Garden Update: Eggplant, Tomatoes, Peppers, and a Basil Surprise!

 I’m still nursing along the tomatoes I started from the seeds that Nate sent me, and the three surviving plants are loaded with tomatoes, but only a couple have ripened.
 I love the look of this tomato, which I think is a Beauty King, (but I’m not sure, since my plant markers peeled off the seed trays!)
 I’ve also had a couple of Berkeley Tie Dye tomatoes, but I ate them before I thought about pictures.